Programme overview

 - A focus on research: you will design an action research project in an area of interest, carry it out during your work experience, then reflect upon how it’s impacted on your practice

-- A strong emphasis on mātauranga Māori and the Aotearoa New Zealand early childhood curriculum document, Te Whāriki, with a commitment to a bicultural and sociocultural learning approach;
+- A strong emphasis on mātauranga Māori and the Aotearoa New Zealand early childhood curriculum document, Te Whāriki, with a commitment to a bicultural and sociocultural learning approach

-Work Experience
+Professional Work Experience Requirement

 You will complete at least 12 hours (paid or voluntary) work experience per week, over 22 weeks during term times.
 If you are not currently employed, we can guide you to locate an appropriate centre close to your home.